FuadYoussef/TwistOnTime/readme.md

 The current release notes, an install guide, and an installation walkthrough are listed below.

-There is also a detailed design document in this repo.
+There is also a detailed design document in this repo (File name TwistOnTime_DetailedDesign_JIE0336_Spring2021).
 That document goes into more detail about the plugin and our design choices.

 # Release Notes